-Pediatric residents learn to perform a basic environmental health history and assessment and analyze their findings.
-They also learn to give age appropriate anticipatory guidance using the Pediatric Environmental Health Toolkit (PEH Toolkit).
-In addition, this exercise helps residents become more familiar with environmental health topics and resources.
+In this exercise you will learn to perform a basic environmental health assessment and analyze your findings.
+You will also learn to give age appropriate anticipatory guidance using the Pediatric Environmental Health Toolkit (PEH Toolkit).
+This exercise will also help you become more familiar with environmental health topics and resources.

 - Review Chapter 4 and 5 in the AAP Green Book 2nd Ed.